MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

          },
     ```

-You can now test your bot by goign to the web page where you [deployed your bot](publication-fundamentals-publish-channels.md).
+You can now test your bot by going to the web page where you [deployed your bot](publication-fundamentals-publish-channels.md).
 You'll see the bot start the conversation by automatically showing the new topic.